 What Damages Can Be Sought for Assault and Battery?

-Compensation for assault and battery may include:
+Compensation for assault and battery may include the following:

 - Medical expenses, including doctor copays, medication, treatment, counseling, hospital stays, surgeries, medication, physical therapy, disability-related renovations, and personal care assistance.

-- Lost wages, including salary, benefits, bonuses, sick pay, vacation time – for both past and future.
+- Lost wages, including salary, benefits, bonuses, sick pay, and vacation time – for both past and future.

 Contact us at Rutter Mills for a free consultation

 Contacting a legal advocate is the best way to gauge the strengths and weaknesses of your case.
-There must be some type of “clear and compelling” evidence and money to gain from the defendant, as no insurance policy covers intentional wrongful acts.
+There must be some “clear and compelling” evidence and money to gain from the defendant, as no insurance policy covers intentional wrongful acts.
 Rutter Mills’ personal injury lawyers work on a contingency basis, meaning you pay nothing until we win.